 - Adjust oven rack to middle position and heat oven to 425 degrees.

 - Place flour, baking powder, sugar, and salt in large bowl or work bowl of food processor fitted with steel blade.
 Whisk together or pulse six times.
 (Again, if using Bethany’s method, use your fingertips and quickly cut in butter until mixture resembles coarse meal.

 - If using a food processor, remove the cover and distribute butter evenly over dry ingredients.
 Cover and pulse 12 times, each pulse lasting 1 second.
-Add currants and pulse one more time.
 Stir in currants.
 Transfer dough to large bowl.